Stable Matching as Transport: a Welfarist Perspective on Market Design: Exact algorithm for stable matching on R

-Let~$X=Y=\R$ and consider two populations represented by~$\mu\in \M_+(X)$ and~$\nu\in \M_+(Y)$ with equal total measure~$\mu(X)=\nu(Y)$ and utility~$u(x,y)=-|x-y|$.
-We will refer to the pair~$(\mu,\nu)$ as a market and assume that~$\mu$ and~$\nu$ are non-atomic measures, and the difference~$\rho=\mu-\nu$ changes sign a finite number of times.
-We say that~$\rho$ changes sign~$K$ times if there is a collection of~$K$ intervals~$I_0,\ldots, I_K$ such that the restriction of~$\rho$ to~$I_k$ is either a positive or a negative measure, and~$K$ is the minimal number with this property.
-We will refer to the intervals~$I_j$ as the imbalance regions.
+We assume that $\mu$ and $\nu$ are non-atomic and that the signed measure $\rho=\mu-\nu$ changes sign only finitely many times.
+We say that $\rho$ changes sign $K$ times if there exists a collection of intervals $I_0,\ldots,I_K$ such that $\rho$ puts no mass outside of their union and, on each $I_k$, the restriction of $\rho$ is either a nonnegative measure or a nonpositive measure, and $K$ is the minimal non-negative integer with this property.
+We refer to the intervals $I_k$ as the \emph{imbalance regions}.

+\begin{proposition} There is a unique stable matching $\pi$, and it can be constructed via an algorithm.
+Moreover, for each $x\in X$ there are at most two distinct types $y,y'\in Y$ such that both $(x,y)$ and $(x,y')$ belong to $\supp(\pi)$.
+If $\mu$ and $\nu$ have piecewise-constant densities with at most $m$ intervals of constancy, the algorithm runs in time on the order of $m^2$. \end{proposition}

-We will construct a stable matching for~$(\mu,\nu)$ by sequentially simplifying the market.
-The idea is to identify submarkets~$(\mu',\nu')$ that are to be matched together in any stable matching the same way they would be matched if the rest of the population~$(\mu-\mu', \nu-\nu')$ did not exist.
-As we will see, there is always a way to find such~$(\mu',\nu')$ that are to be matched in a simple monotone way.
-Repeating this procedure, we construct the stable matching for~$(\mu,\nu)$.
-This requires only a finite number of steps since the number of imbalance regions is finite and monotonically decreases.
+A stable matching for $(\mu,\nu)$ is constructed by sequentially simplifying the market.
+The idea is to identify submarkets $(\mu',\nu')$ that must be matched together in any stable matching in exactly the same way as they would be matched if the remainder of the population $(\mu-\mu',\nu-\nu')$ did not exist.
+As we will see, one can always choose such a submarket so that it is matched in a simple monotone manner.
+Iterating this procedure yields the stable matching for $(\mu,\nu)$.
+The number of steps is finite because the number of imbalance regions is finite and decreases monotonically under the sequential simplification of the market.
+For piecewise-constant densities with $m$ intervals of constancy, the number of sign changes is at most $m$, and each simplification step can be implemented using $O(m)$ operations, giving overall quadratic runtime.

+We next revisit the link between stability and the no-crossing property discussed in Section~\ref{sec:applications}.
+There we showed that a stable matching satisfying no-crossing exists.
+We now show that, in fact, {every} stable matching must satisfy this property.